-The requirements for admission to the graduate program in social science are in the field of mathematics.
-Entering students are expected to have completed 1) courses in calculus at the levels of Ma 2 ab; 2) a course in linear algebra; and 3) a course in mathematical statistics.
+Prerequisites in mathematics: entering students are expected to have completed 1) courses in calculus at the levels of Ma 2 ab; 2) a course in linear algebra; and 3) a course in mathematical statistics.
 Students who have not completed some of these courses may be admitted with the understanding that they will complete these mathematical requirements after entering the program.
 Entering students must provide Graduate Record Examination scores and may be asked to take placement examinations in mathematics to determine their level of achievement.
 The extent of remedial work, if any, will be determined by the option's director of graduate studies (DGS) in consultation with the student.